How to Increase Your Emotional Energy and Get out of Survival Mode

 What actually moves the needle is working the loop at multiple entry points, simultaneously.

-Where to begin — breaking the loop from multiple angles
+Breaking the energy depletion loop from multiple angles

 Single intervention are unlikely to break a self-reinforcing loop.
-By definition, the loop has multiple entry points — behavioural, relational, cognitive, physical — and addressing only one while the others remain intact tends to produce limited and temporary change.
+By definition, the emotional energy depletion loop has multiple entry points — behavioural, relational, cognitive, physical — and addressing only one while the others remain intact tends to produce limited and temporary change.

 What works is a simultaneous, coordinated approach: not doing everything at once, which is itself a drain, but identifying your highest-leverage entry points and working them in parallel.